tylerdotrar/Example-mdBook/src/Secondary Directory/Obsidian_Markdown_Comparison.md

 # What Obsidian Features Work in mdBook?
+- This is a simple file containing a handful of different Obsidian markdown features to have a visual comparison of how formatting carries over.
+	- This is assuming no fancy pre-processors are being used; strictly default settings.

 ### Tables
 ---
+**mdBook Version:**

 | Category 1 | Category 2 | Category 3 |
 | --- | --- | --- |